teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 remain mandatory; `observe` is suppressed before the service. `whatis` and `?keyword` stay historical until MB763 can prove visible and quiet recall parity through the reversible bridge.

+MB763 completes that adoption. `factoids-v3` mounts `whatis`, and the existing parser-level `?keyword` route enters the same registry handler with the quiet sentinel intact.
+In observe, v3 output and recall mutation are suppressed and the saved historical handler remains the only visible counter writer.
+In on, one bounded lookup, one core-owned increment and one channel reply execute.
+Explicit misses retain their teaching notice; quiet misses emit nothing.
+Off, disable and unload restore the exact saved `whatis` entry.